 God of Thunder is an action game (with several puzzle elements) developed by Adept Software and published by Software Creations.
 It was originally released for DOS (as shareware) in 1993 and re-released a year later in CD-ROM format.
 Ron Davis, its main designer, has since released it as freeware.

-And no, this isn’t the same Software Creations who developed Silver Surfer for the NES.
+And no, this isn’t the same Software Creations who developed Silver Surfer for the NES (THANK ODIN!)

 But before we take a look at the game itself, let’s look at the CD-ROM cover, shall we?

 As we can see, this cover features Thor himself throwing his famed hammer, Mjölnir, at a giant serpent wearing a crown.
 And before you say anything, Thor here is a redhead because that’s how he is originally depicted in the old Norse myths.
-He’s only blonde in Marvel media.
-The cover also has a cartoony look, foreshadowing the game’s humour.
+He’s only blonde in Marvel.
+The cover also has a cartoony look, foreshadowing the game’s comedy.
 It’s not a bad cover, as it conveys everything you need to know about the game.

 And now it’s time to boot this sucker: